-When your company begins to consider eLearning content and training programs, an essential question that eventually arises is: Should I choose off-the-shelf, do-it-yourself (DIY) or custom, professionally-built LMS content?
+When your company begins to consider training content and learning programs, an essential question that eventually arises is: Should I choose off-the-shelf, do-it-yourself (DIY), or custom, professionally built LMS content?

 Answering this question may not be as straightforward as it seems — especially if you don’t have a clear idea of the pros and cons of each type of learning content.